 The water that crept across the edge of the sheet had become a solid.

-A close-up of the prints and the new patterns and colours that are drawn out though the process.
+A close-up of the prints and the new patterns and colours that are drawn out though the process, figure 14.

-The tracing paper has wrinkled markedly but has again created a range of new textures at the surface which perhaps makes the veneer more fascinating than the image itself.
+The tracing paper, figure 15, has wrinkled markedly but has again created a range of new textures at the surface which perhaps makes the veneer more fascinating than the image itself.

 Another learning point here; water was splashed onto the surface during the cleaning up process, then leaving the cast outdoors overnight (even though loosely covered) allowed fine dust and leaves to fall onto the still damp surface and mark it/leave deposits.